OUDSL/API-Lesson/index.md

 Example:  To find all items in DPLA that has the word “kittens” in any field, here is the URL I would add to a browser: <https://api.dp.la/v2/items?q=kitten&api_key=>

 But something is missing from the request URL above.
 What is it?
-My unique api key is missing.
-Here what the full request would look like using a sample key.
+It's the API key.
+Here is what the full request would look like using a sample key.
 //api.dp.la/v2/items?q=dog&sort_by=sourceResource.title&api_key=85399ca63b3

-Don’t forget to add YOUR unique API key to the end of the request as I have done in the above example.
+So bottom line, add your unique API key to the end of the request as I have done in the above example.

 API request